Use this TRX Workout Routine to Maintain Strength Training During the Race Season

 To illustrate how they should feel, I told them to imagine their crush, the person they’ve liked since kindergarten, is standing right next to them.

-But the kid really, really needs to fart.
+But you really, really need to fart.

 That butt clench needed to hold in the fart is how you should hold your body straight.